© 2020 ROI Hunter

 If you pride yourself on manufacturing locally, put a little flag in the image.
 Free Shipping?
 Say it!

-The best example I can give is related to price points: When you promote too many items from the low price buckets, your revenue will suffer because of low Average Order Value (AOV).
+The best example I can give is related to price points: When you promote too many items from the low price buckets, your revenue will suffer because of low AOV (Average Order Value).
 By excluding low AOV products from promotion, you can run a more profitable campaign with the higher priced SKUs that remain.

 Focus on creating product segments that represent your company goals.
-Which products you display speak for your brand just as much as any other creative asset.
+The products you display speak for your brand just as much as any other creative asset.